BruceWind/Juao/README.md

 So I made this library.
 (Of course, not many people need this.)

-If you need to do super-large image processing on device lower than Android 8.0, you may need this library.
+If you need to do super-large image processing on device which is lower than Android 8.0, you may need this library.

 I made an example of a Bitmap cache here.
 The access is really fast.
-In my test, I divided a panoramic image into many images, and then displayed them.
+In my example, I divided a panoramic image into many images, and then displayed them.

-I don't recommend using this Repo to cache bitmaps on devices higher than 8.0, because [bitmap pixel data already is stored in native heap when device higher than 8.0](https://developer.android.google.cn/topic/performance/graphics/manage-memory).
+I don't recommend using this Repo to cache bitmaps on devices higher than 8.0, because [bitmap pixel data was already stored in native heap when device higher than 8.0](https://developer.android.google.cn/topic/performance/graphics/manage-memory).

-When your memory is stored in **FastHugeStorage**, both put and pop will be very fast.
+As your memory caching in **HugestFastestMemoryCache**, both put and pop will be very fast.

-Also, I would enable close to 40% of the available hardware memory.
+PS, I would enable about 40% of the physical RAM.

-For most mobile phones, the running memory (ram) is already very large, but often the memory you requested cannot cover 40% of the hardware.
+For most mobile phones, the running memory (ram) is very large, but often the memory that you requested cant cover 40% of the physical RAM.

-You can use this library to request such a large amount of memory.
+You can use this library to cache such a large amount of memory.

-Now,cache for Bitmap, Parcelable, and Serializable is supported by **FastHugeStorage**.
+Currently,caching for Bitmap, Parcelable, and Serializable were supported by **HugestFastestMemoryCache**.
 Other types are cann't be supported.

 But bytes will be developed in the future,I'm Sorry.